Missing persons cases renews Pacheedaht plea to logging protestors: Stay home

 “It is way overdue for them to get back to their lives/ family,” he said, adding that the nation has repeatedly asked protestors to leave Pacheedaht territory.

-If you have any information about where Kevin “Bear” Henry may be, please call the VicPD Report Desk at (250) 995-7654, extension 1.
+If you have any information about where Kevin “Bear” Henry may be, please call the Lake Cowichan RCMP at (250) 749-6668.

 To report what you know anonymously, please call Greater Victoria Crime Stoppers at 1-800-222-8477.